- Self-Insurance Fund : Self-Insurance Fund

-Fund dedicated to the payment of various amounts that the syndicate of co-ownership is required to pay in relation with the insurance coverage of the co-ownership.
-It can without limitation be related to the amounts of the deductible, to the limits of insurance (maximum amount, exclusions, etc.) and to under insurance.
+Fund dedicated to the payment of the deductible that the syndicate of co-owners is required to pay in relation with the insurance coverage of the co-ownership.
+This fund is also dedicated to the repair of the damage caused to property in which the syndicate has an insurable interest, when the contingency fund or an insurance indemnity can not provide for it (e.g. in the case of a insurance limit, underinsurance or of an exclusions etc.).
 It is the duty of the Board of Directors, after consultation with the General Meeting of the Co-owners, to fix the amounts to be paid into the self-insurance fund.

 The Law and the overwhelming majority of declarations of co-ownership require that syndicates of co-owners insure their building.
 This may seem surprising at first glance as the syndicate does not own the private portions nor the common portions.
 However, its main object is to ensure the preservation and the longevity of the building and to manage and administer it diligently following rules of the trade.
 This is why the legislator has given to the syndicate an insurable interest and has made it compulsory that it subscribe building insurance.